netidx/netidx-book/src/overview.md

 ## The Namespace

 Netidx values are published to a hierarcical tuple space.
-The structure of the names look just like filename, e.g.
+The structure of the names look just like a filename, e.g.

     /apps/solar/stats/battery_sense_voltage